ggwozdz2/JNP1-Projects/README.md

 | **_worldcup_** | [@BrutBurger](https://github.com/BrutBurger)  | **4** / 6 _pt_ | **3** / 4 _pt_ |
 | **_images_**   | -                                            | **6** / 6 _pt_ | **4** / 4 _pt_ |

-Here is the small description of each task.
+Here are small descriptions of tasks.

 ## top7
 The main goal of the task was to make rank list of music hits and handling the voting procedures.